 Instant Oats – This type of oatmeal has been pre-cooked and dried, because of this, it require no cooking time at all.
 You just need to add boiling water and let sit for few minutes to soften.
 This type of oatmeal doesn’t have chewiness and texture and can get mushy at times.
 This if perfect option when you are traveling and you need something on the go.
 Simply add hot water and you have an instant breakfast with you.

-This month oatmeal flavor is Banana Chai Seed Oatmeal.
+This month oatmeal flavor is Banana Chia Seed Oatmeal.
 I love banana on my oatmeal I find them the perfect toppings.
 They are soft and sweet and when combined with the texture from granola and raisins, they are just perfect together.
-But more than just banana, raisins and granola, chai seed is an important add-on to this oatmeal, which is another ingredient that I had been so fascinated lately.
+But more than just banana, raisins and granola, chia seed is an important add-on to this oatmeal, which is another ingredient that I had been so fascinated lately.
 I did a little bit of research and I want to share what I found out about it.
 Read on.

 What is Chai Seed?